cloudera-cemea/CML_vHoL/README.md

 - Go to the Workshop CDP Tenant
 - Navigate to the Machine Learning tile (CLoudera AI tile in new UI) from the CDP Menu.
-- Click into the Workspace by clicking the Workspace name.
+- Click into the Workbench by clicking the Workbench name.

 ![workspacelist](images/workspacelist1.png)